Personalised Learning Policy

-- Stakeholders will also be asked to fill in an inventory – ‘The Scales of Identifying Gifted students’ (SIGS) this inventory should be returned to the Coordinator/HOS.
+- Stakeholders will also be asked to fill in an inventory – ‘The Scales of Identifying Gifted students’ (SIGS) this inventory should be returned to the administrator.

-- At Al-Rayan students identified as gifted and talented will be educated with differentiated learning tasks in line with the Primary Years Programme (PYP), Middle Years programme (MYP) and Diploma Programme/Career Programme (DP).
+- Al-Rayan students identified as gifted and talented will be educated with differentiated learning tasks in line with the Early Years Programmes (EYP), Primary Years Programme (PYP), Middle Years Programme (MYP) and Diploma and Career related Programme (DP/CP).

 - They will also be provided with appropriate advanced learning opportunities to enhance their learning to meet their academic, social and cognitive needs.

 All children will be treated according to their needs in line with the school’s policy for equality of opportunity.
 No child will be denied admission because of his or her faith, race, physical ability or academic attainment.
-Every student interested in enrolling in ARIS will undergo an admissions interview and potentially an age-appropriate admissions assessment.
-During this meeting, we encourage members of staff to join, including but not limited to the head of the Support Department and/or the SENCO/Personalized Learning Department Coordinator.
+Every student interested in enrolling to ARIS will undergo an admissions interview and potentially an age-appropriate cognitive ability admissions assessment (GL Assessment).
+During this meeting, we encourage members of staff to join, including but not limited to the head of the Support Department and/or the SENCO.